kaustuvkunal/Hive-Tutorial/mysql-metastore-setup.md

 4. Use Metastore :
             `use metastore;`

-5. Create the Initial metastore database schema: using  hive-schema-3.1.0.mysql.sql file (here 3.1.2 is my hive version so I select 3.1.0, select wrt to your hive version also use update schema in case metastore already exist and you are updating hive version)
+5. Create the Initial metastore database schema: using  hive-schema-3.1.0.mysql.sql file (here 3.1.2 is my hive version so I select 3.1.0, select wrt to your hive version.
+In case metastore already exist and you are updating hive version use upgrade-.sql scripts)

           ` SOURCE $HIVE_HOME/scripts/metastore/upgrade/mysql/hive-schema-3.1.0.mysql.sql;`